pieroproietti/penguins-eggs/sourceforge/metadata.md

 On the road of Remastersys, SystemBack and father Knoppix!

 # Full Description
-Penguin's eggs is a terminal utility, in active development, which allows you to remaster your system and redistribute it as an ISO image.
+Penguins' eggs is a terminal utility, in active development, which allows you to remaster your system and redistribute it as an ISO image.

 # Installation
 Download the package according your architecture, **sudo apt install eggs_7.8.41-amd64.deb** and **sudo apt install -f**.